charbelsako/social-network/README.md

 I call it "Instabook"

 # What you should do with this
-Clone the repo
+Clone the repo \n
-Modify the code
+Modify the code \n
-E-mail me the code so that i can upload a new folder i.e: social-network-1
+E-mail me the code so that i can upload a new folder \n
+\ti.e: social-network-1